sun

 How to Plan Your Sri Lanka Itinerary

-Planning your Sri Lanka trip can feel overwhelming with so much to see, but here's the good news: the country is small enough that you can see a lot even in a week or two.
+Planning your Sri Lanka tour can feel overwhelming with so much to see, but here's the good news: the country is small enough that you can see a lot even in a week or two.
 A two-week trip would let you comfortably cover the cultural triangle, hill country, and south coast beaches, with maybe a safari thrown in.

 A sample itinerary might look like this: Start in Colombo, head to the cultural triangle (Sigiriya, Polonnaruwa), move to Kandy, go up to the hill country (Nuwara Eliya and Ella), down to the coast (Mirissa, Unawatuna, Galle), maybe squeeze in a safari at Yala, and then back to Colombo.
 If you have more time, add the east coast or more wildlife parks.